sharonkim09/gt-hw-code-quiz/README.md

 ## Description
 This was a homework assignment from Georgia Tech Full-Stack Program.
 This application is a timed coding quiz and will feature dynamically updated HTML and CSS powered by JavaScript.It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.

+Once user clicks start, timer will run and the answer feedback will be displayed as correct or wrong.
+If wrong timer get subtracted by 10 seconds.
+Quiz ends if timer reaches 0 or when last question is answered.
+The score recorded will be the time left.
+User can see results and save their initials in the highscore panel.
+User can take the quiz again by going back or clear their scores.

 ## Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)